dhoerl/PhotoScrollerNetwork/README.txt

 Note: originally I tried to do as Apple does - receive a single jpeg file then create all the tiles on disk as pngs.
 This process took around a minute on the iPhone 4 and was thus rejected.

 RECENT CHANGES:

+v2.3:
+- extracted out the Concurrent Operations control into a small helper class, Operations Runner.
+This makes PhotoViewController.m simpler, and puts all the tricky code in one place.

 v2.2:
 - project completely orientation away.
 0 means use the JPEG tag info, 1 forces "normal" as in memory rendering, and you can use 2 through 8 to force an orientation.